We live in an on-demand economy — a fact that is changing the way companies do business.

 How the Construction Industry Can Leverage Changes in Last Mile Delivery

-Ultimately, all the investments and energy retailers devote to product development, sales, marketing, design-in specification, trades training and customer engagement will amount to very little if they cannot get their goods quickly, cost-effectively, and safely into the hands of waiting consumers or tradespeople.
+Ultimately, all the investments retailers devote to product development, sales, marketing, design-in specification, trades training and customer engagement will amount to very little if they cannot get their goods quickly, cost-effectively, and safely into the hands of waiting consumers or tradespeople.

 Shipping logistics represents the final, and arguably most important factor, in the equation for success for B2B and B2C merchants serving the construction and industrial use verticals.